 For second hand books our favourite has to be Island Books in Lamai, known for its selection of thousands of used books in several languages.
 What’s great is that all books available are updated to their website daily – quite unusual for a used-book store.
 Books can be reserved in case you’re worried they sell before you get there to collect.

-Jim’s Bookshop in Nathon is another well-known used-book store, located just off the road running along the seafront.
-Jim’s was the first bookstore on the island, but is now under new management, as Jim is sadly no longer with us.
-The shop is down the short one-way side-road running between the police station and the original ferry pier.
-As with all the other used bookshops, this one also has huge sections of books in several languages.
+In Mae Nam, try the walking street market road, where you’ll find Ink Books, a small but busy bookstore, which also runs writers’ circles for locals.
+Nathon Bookshop in Nathon is another well-known used-book store, located just off the road running along the seafront.
+The shop is about half way down the one-way road running inland from the main central pier, on your left when walking away from the water.
+As with all the other used bookshops, this one also has large sections of books in several languages.

 Ink Books Mae Nam Soi 4, Mae Nam Walking Street T: (085) 784 1061 https://www.facebook.com/inkbookstore/